SuneelGudipati/Terraform/TERRAFORM.md

 - **Insufficient permissions**: If Terraform encounters errors related to insufficient permissions, ensure that the IAM role or user has the appropriate permissions to create, read, modify, and delete the resources in question.
 - **State Locking**: If you're using a remote backend (e.g., S3), ensure that DynamoDB is configured for state locking to prevent race conditions.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` template will help other users understand the project's purpose, how to use it, and how to customize it for their specific needs.
-By providing clear instructions and explanations, you'll make the project much easier to work with and maintain.